rodrigoCucick/rusted-chip8/README.md

 |`Fx33` - LD B, Vx|No|
 |`Fx55` - LD [I], Vx|No|
 |`Fx65` - LD Vx, [I]|No|
+In total, **17** instructions are currently implemented.

 ## Building
-To build this project you'll need to follow some steps located on the page https://github.com/Rust-SDL2/rust-sdl2.
+This project uses SDL2 so, in order to build it, you'll need to follow some steps located on the page https://github.com/Rust-SDL2/rust-sdl2.

+SDL_image is also used, you can download it here https://github.com/libsdl-org/SDL_image.

 As an example, on my enviroment I had to put the SDL2 files in the folder `C:\Users\my_user\.rustup\toolchains\stable-x86_64-pc-windows-msvc\lib\rustlib\x86_64-pc-windows-msvc\lib` before using `cargo`.